Sowmiya-yes/Microservice-Application/README.md

 1. Added service discovery using Eureka (Netflix OSS) to the services I developed on day 01
 2. Learn't how Hystrix as a Circuit Breaker Proxy can help application to be fault tolerance and resilient from `https://www.youtube.com/playlist?list=PLqq-6Pq4lTTbXZY_elyGv7IkKrfkSrX5e`

+### Day 03
+1. Learn't configurations can be maintained for microservices like properties files, YAML files, problems with managed inside the code
+2. Learn't how to create configuration server and manage configurations outside the codebase